UIHP-Challenges/UIHP-Challenges-April23/challenges/README.md

 - - -

+***Extension Challenge: Directives*** <br/>
+*Another way that we can give our elements more functionality is by creating functions that take in our element and "decorate it" with added functionality before returning it.
+In this case, each element on the page has a chance to "do" something in the user's eyes.
+In reality, that "doing" is happening in JavaScript (e.g. checking a conditional, a loop, etc) and then updating the view (DOM).
+Try making your elements store some kind of functionality.*

+---

 ## Part 5: Hooks & Diffing

 Now that we've learned to build a declarative UI using semi-visual coding and we've also created 'element-flexible' code to 'compose' our logic, let's augment our vDOM elements to include additional functionality.